U.S. Department of State Seal

 U.S. citizens should immediately report any denial of entry or harassment or discriminatory treatment by border officials to the American Citizens Services (ACS) unit of the U.S. Embassy in Jerusalem or the Embassy Branch Office in Tel Aviv.

-Please note that the decision to admit or deny a traveler admission to Israel is entirely made by the State of Israel, and the U.S. Embassy cannot intervene on an individual’s behalf.
-U.S. citizens who are denied entry into Israel or the West Bank should receive a written explanation from Israeli authorities.
+Please note that the decision to admit or deny a traveler admission to Israel is entirely made by the State of Israel.
+The U.S. Embassy does not control this process and cannot intervene on an individual’s behalf.
+However, U.S. citizens who are denied entry into Israel or the West Bank should receive a written explanation from Israeli authorities.

 7. What if I’m an Israeli citizen?